deejross/dep-registry/README.md

 Configuration has sane defaults and will print a warning to `stdout` identifying any settings that need to be adjusted.
 Running without any configuration generates a new signing key at every start, invalidating any previously generated tokens.
 It will also default to using BoltDB for all backends.

 To use a JSON config file, pass the filename as the first argument to the executable.
-An bare-minimum JSON config file might look like this:
+A bare-minimum JSON config file might look like this:
 ```json
 {
     "signing_key": "some-super-secret-key",
     "token_ttl": "24h"
 }
 ```

+## Contributions
+Please help out by opening issues and submitting PR's.
+This could be the future of Go package management, so your input matters!